kchia/starter-crypto-template/README.md

 ## Next Steps

+- Create a New Project intake form so that entrepreneurs can submit their projects to be considered for funding on MiamiStarter
 - Testing apps that rely on $MIA to work is currently difficult since $MIA is not available via any testnet faucets (not that I know of), so perhaps it would be helpful to create such a faucet on testnet so the future developers can more easily test their applications
 - Allow the user to send $MIA directly to the wallet associated with each project as a direct investment
-- Create a (Stacks) smart contract that allows project supporters to mint NFTs as perks in the Stacks network
+- Create a (Stacks) smart contract that allows project supporters to mint NFTs as perks in the Stacks network.
+The NFTs would in turn grant them special privileges to a project, such as gaining early access to products or special discounts.
 - Create a (Stacks) smart contract to keep track of the number of votes and amount of funding received for each project

 ## Installation